 Les Misérables may feature this trope: there's references to possible historical and mythological homosexuals in the scenes featuring Enjolras and Grantaire, and they eventually die together, hand in hand, in "Orestes Sober and Pylades Drunk".
 However, there is no confirmation of either person's sexuality, and none of the heterosexual students survive either, except a protagonist, Marius.

 In Voltaire's Candide, the Baron's son is heavily implied to be gay, and he's the only one of the recurring characters who at the end is shipped off to be a galley slave.
+He is a complete Ungrateful Bastard, and that's why the protagonists ship him off, not his homosexuality.

 Partially subverted in China Miéville's Iron Council: Cutter, who is gay, is one of the few characters to survive but his on-off boyfriend Judah is shot in one of the final scenes.